My MCAS Journey

 Living with mast cell activation syndrome (MCAS) can be an isolating experience, not only because it’s debilitating, but it is extremely difficult to understand.
 MCAS is complicated and unique to each individual.
 My goal is to raise awareness about MCAS, chronic illness, and disability through humor.

-I was diagnosed with MCAS in December 2015 after five abnormal mast cell test results after a lifetime of symptoms.
-Before remission in 2021, I relied on several medications to reduce and block the ridiculous amounts of chemical mediators released by my mast cells.
+I was diagnosed with MCAS in December 2015 after five abnormal mast cell test results and a lifetime of symptoms.
+From 2015 to 2021, I relied on many medications to reduce and block the ridiculous amounts of chemical mediators released by my mast cells.
 I spent most of my time in solitary confinement (even pre-pandemic!) to minimize my exposure to triggers.
+During this time, I wrote more than 100 blog posts about the challenges of living with MCAS as I experienced them.

 I no longer experience the following health conditions in MCAS remission: